Call for essay submission

 The submission will need to fulfil the requirements of the journal: in particular, the text is expected to comply with the journal guidelines and be of no less than 18.000 characters and no more than 40.000 characters (notes included, final bibliography excluded).
 Further details on https://polisemie.warwick.ac.uk/index.php/polisemie/about/submissions

-The submissions will be evaluated on the basis of their innovative research, the soundness of their methodological approach, and their potential for the advancement of our current knowledge of the phenomenon of poetic practices today.
+The submissions will be evaluated on the basis of their innovative research, the soundness of their methodological approach, and their potential for the advancement of our current knowledge of poetic practices today.
 Reviewers will also evaluate the communication’s effectiveness, encouraging thorough organization of contents, appropriate division of the text into sections, accurate headings and signposting, and clear and communicative language.
 Further details on https://polisemie.warwick.ac.uk/index.php/polisemie/criteria

 All submissions will undergo the ordinary process of review, passing through the evaluation of the editorial team, the editorial board, and two double-blind peer reviews.
 For more information on the journal’s workflow, please consult https://journals.warwick.ac.uk/index.php/polisemie/workflow